wp-plugins/hit-sniffer-blog-stats/readme.txt

 == Changelog ==

+= 2.8.3 =
++ Added ability to remove Hitsniffer mini dashboard (recent visitors) widget from Wordpress dashboard in setting page.

 = 2.8.2 =
-* Updated chat script to async mode ( it decrease up your website load time and your website will load faster )
++ New chat script in async mode ( make your website load faster if you are using hitsniffer live support feature )
 * Fixed a bug in chat module causing customer name be "Visitor" instead of identifable IP address or Name.
 * Minor fixes to chat module widget of wordpress have been applied.

 = 2.8 =
-* Hitsniffer mini dashboard included in Wordpress dashboard.
++ Added Hitsniffer mini dashboard (recent visitors) widget to Wordpress dashboard.

 = 2.7.2 =
 * server stability update.

-= 2.7.1.20 =
 * WP 3.5.1 compatibility update

 = 2.7 =
++ Compatibility with Wordpress 3.4
 * Better support for statistics widget
-+ Compatibility with Wordpress 3.4

 = 2.6.1 =
 * World Map admin widget configured to show today visitors instead of online visitors.